 What this means is that an investor who is not an SME owns 25% or more of a company, then the company will probably not be considered an SME (instead, the whole “group” will be considered in aggregate.

-Of course, there’s no exception without an exception to the exception, and there are in fact circumstances where a company can be considered to be an SME even though 25% or more of it is owned by a larger company.
+Of course, there’s no exception to the different rule without an exception to the exception to the different rule, and there are in fact circumstances where a company can be considered to be an SME even though 25% or more of it is owned by a larger company.
 The question rests on whether the company can be considered “autonomous”.
 It is considered autonomous and (potentially) an SME in the following circumstances:

 - The investor(s) that own 25% or more are public investment corporations or VCs